 Today’s cars could be considered the dreams of science fiction not so long ago.
-Something as simple as electric windows- now considered a standard feature- were not always.
+Something as simple as electric windows – now considered a standard feature – were not always a possibility.
 Many drivers remember the hassle of having to wind their windows up and down by hand.
 The same can be said for wireless door locks, push-button start, and electric ignition.

-The recent adoption of advanced tech for automotive is increasing at an exponential rate.
-In many respects, modern cars might be thought of as mobile computing, communication, and sensor platforms.
+The adoption of advanced technology for automotive hasn’t slowed down, in fact, it’s increasing at an exponential rate.
+In many respects, modern cars are highly sophisticated mobile computing, communication, and sensor platforms.
 A typical 2022 car might easily employ 50 or so microprocessors, while luxury models can boast 100 or more.
-Similarly, even relatively modest automotive offerings include a rear-facing camera to aid in reversing, while higher-end vehicles employ ten or more external cameras — along with radar, lidar, far infrared (FIR) and ultrasonic sensors — to power a wide range of advanced driver assistance systems (ADAS).
+Similarly, even relatively modest automotive offerings include a rear-facing camera to aid in reversing, while higher-end vehicles employ ten or more external cameras — along with radar, lidar, far infrared (LWIR) and ultrasonic sensors — to power a wide range of advanced driver assistance systems (ADAS).

-These sensors can be useful in their own right, but they really shine when combined with today’s state-of-the-art artificial intelligence (AI) systems.
-The fusion of data from multiple sensors coupled with advanced AI provides the driver with additional eyes focused on scanning the vehicle’s surroundings to identify potential problems (e.g., drifting out of lane without first indicating) and dangerous situations (e.g., the vehicle in front suddenly decelerating).
-In addition to providing appropriate warnings, these systems can go as far as take control of the car if necessary- maintaining its position in lane or applying the brakes in an emergency situation.
+Having sensors is useful, but the fusion of data from multiple sensors coupled with advanced AI provides exponential opportunities.
+This combination offers drivers with additional eyes focused on scanning the vehicle’s surroundings to identify potential problems (e.g., drifting out of lane without first indicating) and dangerous situations (e.g., the vehicle in front suddenly decelerating).
+In addition to providing appropriate warnings, these systems can go as far as take control of the car if necessary – maintaining its position in lane or applying the brakes in an emergency.

-In the same way that cameras are now common outside the vehicle, there is a current trend for multiple in-cabin cameras to be present.
-In addition to one or more cameras mounted in the dashboard, on the steering column, or integrated into the rear-view mirror, it may not be long before it’s common practice to have a camera mounted near the light in the center of the ceiling to provide a bird’s eye view of the cabin’s interior.
+In the same way that cameras are now found on the outside of most vehicles, they are now being found inside the cabin.
+In addition to one or more cameras mounted in the dashboard, on the steering column, or integrated into the rear-view mirror, it is becoming common practice to have a camera mounted near the light in the center of the ceiling to provide a bird’s eye view of the cabin’s interior.

 The combination of in-cabin cameras and AI can provide a wealth of comfort and safety features to both drivers and passengers.
 In the case of a shared vehicle, for example, the car may recognize the user when the driver’s door is opened and automatically adjust comfort features like seating preferences, mirror positioning, and the default channel on the radio.
 While in motion, the Driver Monitoring System (DMS) may detect when the driver is distracted or starts to become drowsy.
 Furthermore, the car may also observe the driver looking for signs indicating health problems such as a heart attack, stroke, or epileptic fit.